 X. Vehicles

-A. A maximum of two (2) vehicles, (including recreation vehicles) per unit are permitted.
+A. A maximum of two (2) vehicles, (including recreation/Long-Term vehicles) per unit are permitted.

-B. All vehicles must be legally registered to a resident of Walton Village and must display current license plates and state registration stickers.
+B. All vehicles must be legally registered to a resident of Walton Village Condominiums and must display current license plates and state registration stickers.

 C. Vehicles must be parked within a designated parking space, not exceed twenty (20) feet in length.
-Oversized vehicles to be considered per recreational vehicle parking rules designated below and to be considered by Board of Directors on an individual basis.
+Oversized vehicles to be considered per Long-Term Parking rules designated below and to be considered by Board of Directors on an individual basis.

 D. Cars may not be parked wholly or partially on the grassy areas or at odd angles.